Last updated on March 27th, 2023 at 08:50 pm

 - some good quality absorbent paper

-- and as well you will need some wonderful freshly cut leaves or blooms of your choice
+- and as well you will need some freshly cut leaves or fresh flowers of your choice

 The cardboard and paper will be part of the inner workings of the press, however can be switched out and freshened up as needed.